Madhumalti Plant: Easy to care plants with pleasantly scented flowers

+Madhumalti plant does not require very different soil.
+Normal soil works best for this plant growth.
 These plants can be grown in any kind of soil.
-However, they prefer a well draining with a normal pH.
+However, they prefer a well-draining with a normal pH soil.

 They require regular watering.
 Water the plants regularly during summers.
-In colder climatic conditions water them ones in 2 days.
-The plants can tolerate little drought as well as overwatering but maintaining a proper water schedule can help them flourish as a healthy plant with regular blooms.
+In colder climatic conditions water them once in 2 days.
+The plants can tolerate little drought as well as overwatering but maintaining a proper water schedule can help them flourish as healthy plants with regular blooms.

 The plants do not require any special care.
 They are quite hardy and can survive in any climatic condition.
 The plants can be pruned before the plants start to flower from June to September.
 Trim back the tips of the branches to have a bushier appearance.

-These plants do not require much feeding.
-Feed the plants ones during their growing period with an balanced organic fertilizer or compost.
-Do not use a nitrogen rich fertilizer as it can encourage excess foliage growth.
+The Madhumlati plants do not require much feeding.
+Feed the plants during their growing period with a balanced organic fertilizer or compost.
+Do not use a nitrogen-rich fertilizer as it can encourage excess foliage growth.

 Pests and other problems for Madhumalti